JoeMcCaffrey/AWSRetrieve/README.md

 Design the script so it could be used later to find tags with other names and output additional instance information by request.

+## Dependencies

+This python script uses the boto library to access amazon EC2

+Developed with Python version 2.7.12 on Fedora 25 x86

 ## Instructions

 This script takes 1 command line argument which is a .json file.